esh1n/SpaceWeatherApp/README.md

 This application provides an ability to get latest weather in Saint Petersburg.

-Weather contains info about temperature, wind, humidity and ect.
+Weather contains info about temperature, windSpeed, humidity and ect.

 Weather are synced by Workmanager with 5 minute interval.
 It's also possible to use pull-to-refresh feature.